elminsterrr/react-js-recipes-search-app/README.md

 - Click on one ingredient from list to start a new search
 - Use '+ Add to Fav' button to add recipe to your favorites
 - Use 'Save' button to save your favorites list
+- Use 'Clear' button to make your favorites list empty
 - Every time you will launch app it will load your favorites from browser localStorage